kolkhis/lac/src/u4lab.md

 ```

 These should be self-explanatory in their use.
-If you want to see if the user you are running has a crontab, use the command `crontab –l`.
+If you want to see if the user you are running has a crontab, use the command `crontab -l`.
-If you want to edit (using your default editor, probably `vi`), use `crontab –e`.
+If you want to edit (using your default editor, probably `vi`), use `crontab -e`.
 We'll make a quick crontab entry and I'll point you [here](https://en.wikipedia.org/wiki/Cron) if you're interested in learning more.

 Crontab format looks like this picture: